Give us a call & talk to our travel experts to help plan your adventure trip !

 This is an easy walk of 7 km (one way) to Hatu Peak and you can be back at Narkanda, easily, on the same day.
 But if you want to experience the thrill of the Hatu Ridge at night, take a tent along and camp out !

-Suggested day trek itinerary for the Hatu peak trek from Narkanda.
-Alternatively Hatu peak can also be done as a weekend trek with a recommended one night camping at the Hatu peak.
+Suggested weekend trek itnerary for the Hatu peak trek from Narkanda.
+Ideally Hatu peak should be done as a weekend trek with a recommended one night camping at the Hatu peak.

 Hatu Peak is located 7 km east of Narkanda, on a jeep road.
 It’s best to follow this road.
 Take a few easy shortcuts across the switchback turns.
 From the Narkanda Bazaar, take the road going east to Thanedar.
 It meanders through a rich conifer forest.
 Less than half hour along the Thanedar road, at the further end of a little saddle on the ridge to our right (south), a small road branches off, heading a little south of east.
 A signboard indicates that the road leads to Hatu Temple.